scikit-hep/awkward-0.x/README.rst

 High-level operations: common to all classes
 --------------------------------------------

-There are three levels of abstraction in awkward-array: high-level operations for data analysis, low-level operations for engineering the structure of the data, and implementation details.
+There are three levels of abstraction in Awkward Array: high-level operations for data analysis, low-level operations for engineering the structure of the data, and implementation details.
 Implementation details are handled in the usual way for Python: if exposed at all, class, method, and function names begin with underscores and are not guaranteed to be stable from one release to the next.

-The distinction between high-level operations and low-level operations is more subtle and developed as awkward-array was put to use.
+The distinction between high-level operations and low-level operations is more subtle and developed as Awkward Array was put to use.
 Data analysts care about the logical structure of the data—whether it is jagged, what the column names are, whether certain values could be ``None``, etc. Data engineers (or an analyst in "engineering mode") care about contiguousness, how much data are in memory at a given time, whether strings are dictionary-encoded, whether arrays have unreachable elements, etc. The dividing line is between high-level types and low-level array layout (both of which are defined in their own sections below).
-The following awkward classes have the same high-level type as their content:
+The following Awkward classes have the same high-level type as their content:

 * ``IndexedArray`` because indirection to type ``T`` has type ``T``,
 * ``SparseArray`` because a lookup of elements with type ``T`` has type ``T``,